AizhanSmekenova/Drum-Kit/README.md

 # Drum-Kit

 In this project I completely reproduced the drummer kit.
-Can play your masterpies just by clicking those boxes on screen
+Can play your masterpiece just by clicking those boxes on screen

 https://aizhansmekenova.github.io/Drum-Kit/